Florida Wrongful Death Lawyer

 Wrongful death is when a person’s life is tragically cut short due to someone else’s negligence.
 This is a heart-wrenching experience for surviving family members who are left to deal with the loss.
 At Flanagan & Bodenheimer Injury & Wrongful Death Law Firm, we’re here to support you during this challenging time.
 Our compassionate team of Florida wrongful death lawyers is dedicated to seeking justice for your loved one and helping your family find closure.

-If you’ve lost a loved one due to negligence, contact our wrongful death lawyers at 305-638-4143 or use our online contact form for a free consultation.
+If you’ve lost a loved one due to negligence, contact our wrongful death attorneys at 305-638-4143 or use our online contact form for a free consultation.

 Table of Contents